microsoft/win32metadata/README.md

 See the [roadmap](./docs/roadmap.md) and [FAQ](./docs/faq.md) for more details.

-If you'd like to browse the metadata to see what we're emitting, [download the NuGet package](https://www.nuget.org/packages/Microsoft.Windows.SDK.Win32Metadata/) and load the included winmd file in [ILSpy](https://github.com/icsharpcode/ILSpy).
+If you'd like to browse the metadata to see what we're emitting, [download the winmd file](./raw/master/scripts/BaselineWinmd/Windows.Win32.winmd) and load it in [ILSpy](https://github.com/icsharpcode/ILSpy/releases/latest).

 ![ILSpy with winmd](./images/ILSpyWithWinmd.png)